onqtam/headjack/src/motivation/philosophy.md

 <!-- (borrowed from [Sreeram Kannan](https://youtu.be/DikrWN39Hts?t=106)) -->

-We are like an ant colony with a malfunctioning central brain suffering from multiple personality disorder - segregated into fabricated factions, oblivious to game theory/markets/economics/history, plagued by short-sightedness & nihilism, playing status games, and running exponential experiments in a finite world.
+We are like an ant colony with a malfunctioning central brain suffering from multiple personality disorder - trapped in multipolar traps, segregated into fabricated factions, oblivious to game theory/markets/economics/history, plagued by short-sightedness & nihilism, playing status games, and running exponential experiments in a finite world.

 If the internet is the information super highway, blockchains are the cooperation super highways and can play a major role in upgrading our systems of trust.
-We are just neurons - let's bootstrap the global hivemind by organizing in a global & borderless super intelligence.
+We are just neurons - let's bootstrap the hivemind by organizing in a global & borderless super intelligence.

+> "Society, business & money are downstream of technology, which is itself downstream of science.
+Science applied is the engine of humanity." - [@naval](https://twitter.com/naval/status/790443306886926337)

+## Mission

 > "Our mission is to organize the world's information and make it universally accessible and useful." - [Google](https://about.google/)

-Headjack's mission is to end network effect monopolies & data silos by making identity & data interoperable.
+Headjack's mission is to end network effect monopolies & data silos by making identity & data sovereign & interoperable.
 The status quo is just a local maximum.
 Goals:

 - distribute power and let people have a choice - identity should belong to no one
 - add [authenticity](authenticity.md) to information and build the [ledger of record](https://twitter.com/balajis/status/1459140902144729088) for greater accountability